-I might be biased since I’ve lived in Boulder for nine years now, but you’ve picked an amazing place to get married.
+I might be biased since I’ve lived and worked in Boulder for over twelve years now, but you’ve picked an amazing place to get married.
 Boulder County has a huge variety in wedding venues, from industrial chic and modern to historical and outdoorsy.
+This list of venues goes from small and affordable to large and luxurious, so there’s something here for every budget.
 And no matter where you get married, the mountains are never far away!

-To narrow down your search for the perfect Boulder venue, think about what you want your wedding day to feel like.
+To narrow down your search for the perfect Boulder wedding venue, think about what you want your wedding day to feel like.
 Can you picture yourself playing cornhole with your friends during cocktail hour?
-Or is sipping craft cocktails by the Boulder creek more your style?
+Or is sipping craft cocktails by the Boulder Creek more your reception style?
 Do you want an indoor ceremony, in case the Colorado weather decides your wedding could use hail … in June?
-Or is showing off the mountains you love to all your guests more your style?
+Or is showing off the mountains you love to all your guests with an outdoor ceremony more your style?

 Once you have a vision, start browsing through the different venue websites to see what fits your style, then schedule tours with all your favorites.
-There’s nothing like seeing a venue in person to help make up your mind!
+There’s nothing like seeing a venue in person to help make up your mind.
+Planning your wedding from out of state?
+Many venues offer virtual tours as well!

 Rembrandt Yard Art Gallery & Events Center